 Junior Vitamin D

 During J-term, six music education majors - Grace Amadeo, Rebecca Carroll, Alex Delbar, Lauren Goldman, Julia Henry, Kelly Ruggieri - joined Westminster alumnus Joel Michalchuk to provide instruction in drumming to elementary school children with autism in the Trenton Public Schools.
 Westminster alumnus Christopher Tatro, a music teacher at one of the elementary schools, helped with the organization of the program.
-The project called Junior Vitamin D, after the college drum circle Vitamin D, was funded by VSA International Young Soloists: Music for Every Student Program, that is sponsored by the Office of VSA and Accessibility at the John F. Kennedy Center for the Performing Arts.
+The project titled Junior Vitamin D, after the college drum circle Vitamin D, was funded by VSA International Young Soloists: Music for Every Student Program, that is sponsored by the Office of VSA and Accessibility at the John F. Kennedy Center for the Performing Arts.
+LEARN MORE.

 HomeFront Family Preservation Center

 Women from the Westminster chapter of Sigma Alpha Iota professional music sorority are working with the administration at HomeFront Family Preservation Center, to provide tutoring for children who are residents there.
 Members of the Chapel Choir will present a spring concert for board members and invited guests.
 In December, members of Westminster Players presented an excerpt of their fall production to the parents and children in residence there.